Adri Rodrígues

-Adrián Rodrígues Gonçalves (born 14 August 1988) is an Andorran international footballer who plays for Atlètic Club d'Escaldes as a right back.
+Adrián Rodrígues Gonçalves (born 14 August 1988) is an Andorran footballer who plays as a right back for Atlètic Club d'Escaldes and the Andorra national football team.

 Club career

 Rodrígues started his career playing for FC Andorra in the season 2007–08.
 In 2010, he signed a contract with Mensajero from the Spanish third division (fourth level).
 During season 2011–12 he played in different teams, playing for Huracán Z. In 2012, he played for Racing Lermeño. and the historical Spanish club Burgos.

 After playing for Collado Villalba and Salmantino, He signed for Marino de Luanco in January 2015 to play in the Spanish Segunda División B (third level).

 International career

 Rodrígues represented the under 21-team Andorran team before his senior team debut for Andorra in 2012.